AutoClimDS: Climate Data Science Agentic AI -- A Knowledge Graph is All You Need: METHOD

-Once the knowledge graph returns a set of relevant datasets, the Agentic AI system transitions from discovery to acquisition.
-Each dataset entry in the research database is inspected, and the agent retrieves the corresponding links from the \texttt{hasLink} relationship of the dataset node.
-These links may point to NASA Earthdata, NOAA archives, or AWS Open Data S3 buckets.
-Based on the research query $q$, the Agent determines the next action $a \in \mathcal{A}$, where If $a = \texttt{retrieve}$, the agent invokes the appropriate API (with authentication handled via preconfigured tokens) to fetch the dataset.
-The raw data, denoted $D = \{d_1, d_2, \dots, d_n\}$, may arrive in heterogeneous formats such as CSV, NetCDF, HDF, or JSON.
+Once the knowledge graph returns relevant datasets with reranked access links, the Agentic AI system transitions from discovery to acquisition.
+Each dataset entry in the research database is inspected, and the agent retrieves corresponding links from \texttt{hasLink} relationships of dataset nodes, pre-ordered by downloadability weight.
+Based on research query $q$, the agent determines next action $a \in \mathcal{A}$ where the action space is defined as $\mathcal{A} = \{\text{retrieve}, \text{preprocess}, \text{analyze}\}$.

+If $a = \texttt{retrieve}$, the agent first attempts data acquisition through the highest-weighted links.
+When links provide explicit API endpoints or direct download URLs, the agent invokes the appropriate retrieval protocol with authentication handled via preconfigured tokens (e.g., NASA Earthdata credentials, NOAA CDO API keys).
+However, when links lack clear programmatic access methods or when initial retrieval attempts fail, the agent engages in dynamic access discovery.
+This process leverages web search and website fetching tools to query documentation, data portals, and technical specifications, enabling the agent to discover access protocols autonomously rather than relying on hardcoded patterns.
+The agent can read API documentation, identify authentication requirements, locate endpoint specifications, and generate custom retrieval code adapted to the specific data source.
+For NOAA datasets requiring location-based queries, the agent utilizes a location code resolution API with token validation to translate geographic descriptors into standardized location identifiers before constructing data requests.

+Raw data, denoted $D = \{d_1, d_2, \ldots, d_n\}$, may arrive in heterogeneous formats such as CSV, NetCDF, HDF, or JSON.
 An automated transformation function $T: D \mapsto \hat{D}$ standardizes the collection into tabular or array-based structures, enabling interoperability.
 Quality validation steps are expressed as a constraint-checking function $V(\hat{D}) \in \{0,1\}$, which enforces link validity, accessibility, and structural consistency.
 Only datasets satisfying $V(\hat{D})=1$ are retained for downstream workflows.
-These steps are executed through the \texttt{CodeExecution} tool, which grants the Data Acquisition Agent controlled access to a secure runtime environment for code execution and data manipulation.
-The adaptive nature of the pipeline allows for domain-specific preprocessing, including spatial subsetting, temporal aggregation, or variable-level transformations, as well as analytics such as automated graphing.
+These steps execute through \texttt{CodeExecutionTool} operating within sandboxed Python execution environments with controlled namespace isolation, network access authenticated against whitelisted repositories (NASA Earthdata, NOAA, AWS S3), and output sanitization.
+The adaptive pipeline enables protocol discovery for previously unseen data sources.